 Cruising a pontoon boat in rough waters can be dangerous.
 Their shallow deck is more stable than other boats in calm waters, but they are not built for the open sea and choppy ocean.

 It is unlikely that a pontoon boat will overturn or capsize, but that does not mean that it is impossible.

 Big waves in rough seas can cause a pontoon boat to go under the wave instead of riding it on top.
 They can also cause a pontoon boat to capsize and tip over.

 To avoid the risk of going under the wave, you should not slow down when approaching big waves but ride them at an angle from the center of the pontoon boat.
 Also, make sure that you carry an even weight load in rough weather.
 Pontoon boat weight includes:

 - you, the captain

 Pontoon boats are light, so it is essential to maintain the correct weight balance.

 Docking in rough seas and stormy weather can also be dangerous.
 If the waters are rough and threatening to go ashore and dock, you should safely anchor where you are.

-Overloading a pontoon boat means destroying the balance of the watercraft, but it also means that you put unsafe pressure on the pontoon boat frame.
+Overloading a pontoon boat means destroying the watercraft’s balance, but it also means that you put unsafe pressure on the pontoon boat frame.

-Boats like any other vehicle are prone to all kinds of issues, both cosmetic and mechanical.
+Like any other vehicle, Boats are prone to all kinds of issues, both cosmetic and mechanical.
 The most common problems with pontoon boats are caused by inadequate care for your boat.